SixK/coco-annotator/README.md

 At this state, source code tested only using docker-compose.dev.yml.
 Lot of eslint errors appears, but application is functionnal

+# Using SAM (Segment Anything)
+This coco annotator version is a vue3 port from original jsbrok coco-annotator based on vue2.
+This version still has some bugs mainly introduced by vue3 new behaviour or vue3 conversion, so use it at your own risks.
+Most of libraries has been updated to more recent versions.

+To use SAM you will need a Cuda capable graphic card (or modify sources to use CPU.
+Untested).
+First rebuild a new base image using the following command from build_gu.sh:
+>    docker build -f ./backend/Dockerfile . -t jsbroks/coco-annotator:python-env

+Download SAM model :
+>    cd models;bash sam_model.sh

+Then rebuild webserver and workers images using docker-compose.dev.yml or docker-compose.gpu.yml docker-compose file :
+>    docker-compose -f ./docker-compose.dev.yml build webserver
+>    docker-compose -f ./docker-compose.dev.yml build workers

+You can then run coco-annotator:
+>    docker-compose -f ./docker-compose.dev.yml up

+Now select or create a new annotation.
+Select the new SAM button in the left pannel (under DEXTR button).
+Click on the object you want to create mask.
+A new mask should be created.

 # Demo